ncase/anxiety/scenes/act4.md

 `hong({ eyes:"normal" });`

-h: Or learn to know when people *aren't* rejecting us, they're just tired or have Resting Bitch Face.
+h: Or learn to know when people *aren't* rejecting us, they're just tired or have Resting ^Bitch^ Face.

 ```
 hong({ body:"normal" });